ewascatalog/ewascatalog2/website/readme.md

 ## Debugging Python access to the database

-Login and show the first p-value for CpG site 'cg00029284' (*Note:* The value for "password" is the value `DATABASE_PASSWORD` in the file `settings.env`).
+Below is code for logging in to the database in Python and showing the first p-value for CpG site 'cg00029284' (*Note:* The value for "password" is the value `DATABASE_PASSWORD` in the file `settings.env`).
 ```